Al-kottab/Backend/README.md

 # Backend
-repo hold the great backend files
+This repository holds the great backend files.